Analysis/GCCVerify/README.md

 * vals: int[] - values associated with the mod

 See below for allowed mod names and their values.

+Check the examples folder for a compliant version of the original Hax/WatchingTime firmware

 ## Mods
 The following mods are supported: